Troubleshooting Guide

 -

-- Use the "Live" button to see logs in real-time
+Additional Features: - Use the "Live" button to see logs in real-time

 - Click on log lines to expand and see full details